sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory ~ Post-Compromise Attacks/Kerberoasting/Kerberoasting Overview.md

-Kerberoasting is a very popular and quick way to get domain admin in a network, The attack takes advantage of service accounts
+Kerberoasting is a very popular and quick way to get domain admin in a network, The attack takes advantage of service accounts.